 G Average age: 65 years or more

 The average age of a crew (excluding the coxswain) will be calculated by dividing the total number of years of age of the crew by the number of members of the crew rounded down to the nearest whole number.

 Age categories do not apply to coxswains of master crews.
 Each competitor shall be responsible for his own health and fitness.
-Every Masters rower must be in a position to prove his age by production of an official document (passport or identity card).
+Every Masters rower must be in a position to prove his age by the production of an official document (passport or identity card).

-Mixed crew events may be held for masters crews in which half of the crew excluding the coxswain, shall be women and half shall be men.
+Mixed crew events may be held for masters crews in which half of the crew excluding the coxswain, shall be women and a half shall be men.
 The coxswain may be of either gender.